Seeds of Yesterday (film)

-Seeds of Yesterday is a television film released on April 12, 2015 produced by Lifetime based on the 1984 novel of the same name.
+Seeds of Yesterday is a television film released on April 12, 2015, produced by Lifetime based on the 1984 novel of the same name.

 Plot

 Thirteen years after If There Be Thorns, Cathy and Chris arrive at Foxworth Hall, which has been re-built by Bart, for his 25th birthday party.
 Bart has remained obsessed with Malcolm and has an estranged relationship with his mother and uncle/stepfather due to their incestuous relationship.
 He has even changed his last name to Foxworth in order to emphasize his distance from them.
 His anger and hatred is particularly aimed towards Chris, though still showing a deep love for his mother.
 Jory and his wife, Melodie, arrive to announce she is pregnant with twins.
 Everyone but Bart is excited about the news and Bart is jealous of his brother because he secretly lusts after Melodie.

 The next day, Cindy arrives and Bart welcomes her with contempt, not even wanting to acknowledge her as his sister due to her merely being adopted.
 At the birthday party, Jory and Cindy perform a ballet for the guests, but Jory has an accident that leaves him paralyzed from the waist down and ends his dance career.
 Melodie is distraught since she is unable to live with a husband who cannot dance, nor make love to her again.
 Cindy suspects that Bart was responsible for the incident since he had updated his insurance policy the day before the accident.
 When confronted with this suspicion, Bart denies this to Cathy and Chris, but they do not fully believe him.

 As months pass with Jory hospitalized and Melodie becoming more depressed, Bart takes advantage of her vulnerable state and seduces her.
 When Jory comes home, Corrine's will is read and Bart is enraged to learn that he will inherit the Foxworth estate only on his 35th birthday, leaving Chris as the guardian of his money until then.
 Cathy discovers Bart and Melodie's affair when walking in on them having sex.
 Bart tells Cathy that Melodie loves him and points out that Malcolm was obsessed with his own mother until she abandoned him and how much he hates seeing his own mother with Chris.
 Cathy then confronts Melodie and threatens to ruin her life if she does not start supporting her husband Jory.
 Jory however soon attempts suicide by drowning himself in the pool, but is saved by Chris.
-Following this, Melodie promises Jory that she will be more attentive to him, but she soon tries to continue her affair with Bart, who having had her, rejects her.
+Following this, Melodie promises Jory that she will be more attentive to him, but she soon tries to continue her affair with Bart, who having had her, now rejects her.
 Cindy brings home a new boyfriend, Lance, to meet the family during dinner.
 However, Bart beats him after catching the two having sex.
 Despite his hatred towards her, Bart nevertheless starts to lust for Cindy.